delyan-kirov/Geometric-Lattice/README.md

 ## Overview

 The folders SGS and Codish contain models for geometric lattices with different approaches for symmetry breaking.
 The folder BaseModel does not implemenet any symmetry breaking.
+The file *SATGeoLattice.pdf* has more information about the model.

 ## Required Packages